nf-core/diseasemodulediscovery/docs/output.md

 Because larger modules are more likely to include an omitted seed by chance, the normalized rediscovery rate is adjusted for module size, i.e., divided by the number of nodes in the original module.
 This makes the rediscovery measure fairer and easier to compare across different modules.

-Both normalized and raw rediscovery rate are summarized in the `General Statistics` section of the MultiQC report.
+Both normalized and raw rediscovery rates are summarized in the `General Statistics` section of the MultiQC report.

 <details markdown="1">
 <summary>Output files</summary>